Marcelo Tinelli

-Marcelo Hugo Tinelli (born 1 April 1960) is an Argentine television host, media producer and businessman, best known as the host of the TV show Showmatch broadcast on Argentina's El Trece.
+Marcelo Hugo Tinelli (born 1 April 1960) is an Argentine television and radio host, media producer and businessman, best known as the host of the TV show Showmatch broadcast on Argentina's El Trece.

-One of the most famous supporters of Club San Lorenzo de Almagro, in 2019 Tinelli became president of the club after winning the election by more than 80% of the vote.
+One of the most famous supporters of sports club San Lorenzo de Almagro, in 2019 Tinelli became president of the club after winning the election by more than 80% of the vote.
 Since March 2020, Tinelli is also president of Liga Profesional de Fútbol, the association that rules and organises Primera División championships.

 Career

 Beginning

 Tinelli was working on Radio Rivadavia as football sportscaster before Juan Alberto Badía brought him to TV to Badía y Compañía in 1983.
 In 1990, after several years as sports commentator, he created the light-content Videomatch, based on sport results, easy jokes, hidden cameras and bloopers.

 Afterwards, he hosted the variety-musical show Ritmo de la Noche which featured live performances of international acts including Bon Jovi, Poison, Duran Duran and former Queen member Brian May.
 Around 1996 the program left the lightest contents and included musical shows and guests.
 In 1999 he received the Golden Martín Fierro Award for Videomatch.
 The show still airs, as Showmatch.

 He created the TV production company Ideas del Sur (Ideas from the South), which has produced many TV shows including Okupas, Buenos Vecinos, Tumberos, Fugitivos and Los Roldán.
 He also bought Radio Uno FM station, and the Spanish Segunda División football club CD Badajoz.

 In 2002, he helped found the volleyball team Club Ciudad de Bolívar, based in his native San Carlos de Bolívar.
 The team became one of the most successful of the Argentine league.